Battle of Moscow: Failed pincer

 The European Winter of 1941–42 was the coldest of the twentieth century.
 On 30 November, General Fedor von Bock claimed in a report to Berlin that the temperature was −45 °C (−49 °F).
 General Erhard Raus, commander of the 6th Panzer Division, kept track of the daily mean temperature in his war diary.
 It shows a suddenly much colder period during 4–7 December: from −36 to −38 °C (−37 to −38 °F), although the method or reliability of his measurements is not known.
 Other temperature reports varied widely.
 Zhukov said that November's freezing weather stayed only around −7 to −10 °C (+19 to +14 °F).
 Official Soviet Meteorological Service records show that at the lowest point, the lowest December temperature reached −28.8 °C (−20 °F).
 These numbers indicated severely cold conditions, and German troops were freezing with no winter clothing, using equipment that was not designed for such low temperatures.
 More than 130,000 cases of frostbite were reported among German soldiers.
 Frozen grease had to be removed from every loaded shell and vehicles had to be heated for hours before use.
 The same cold weather hit the Soviet troops, but they were better prepared.
 German clothing was supplemented by Soviet clothing and boots, which were often in better condition than German clothes as the owners had spent much less time at the front.
-Corpses were thawed out to remove the items; once when 200 bodies were left on the battlefield the "saw commandos" recovered sufficient clothing to outfit every man in a battalion.
+Corpses were thawed out to remove the items; when 200 bodies were left on the battlefield the "saw commandos" recovered sufficient clothing to outfit every man in a battalion.

 The Axis offensive on Moscow stopped.
 Guderian wrote in his journal that "the offensive on Moscow failed ...
 We underestimated the enemy's strength, as well as his size and climate.
 Fortunately, I stopped my troops on 5 December, otherwise the catastrophe would be unavoidable."